It's OK... Circle 1: Tanaqush: The Chiselling of Collectivity #1

 About the participants

 Selma el Boundati is a cultural practitioner.
-She holds an MS in cultural anthropology from the University of Utrecht, where she wrote a thesis on climate justice advocacy.
+She has an MS in cultural anthropology from the University of Utrecht, where she wrote a thesis on climate justice.

 About It's OK...